 We pick up this month’s story with two customers sharing a similar problem: How to decrease freight charges when they both have done all the obvious solutions.

 Surprisingly, the two customers brought a similar idea to their St. Charles Trading, Inc. sales representative.
-Knowing that St. Charles Trading uses a preferred freight carrier for their orders, would SCT be interested in also picking up and delivering any PO’s that were not placed with St. Charles Trading, Inc?
+Knowing that St. Charles Trading uses a preferred freight carrier for their orders, would SCT be interested in also picking up and delivering any POs that were not placed with St. Charles Trading, Inc?

 The sales rep immediately reached out to the preferred carrier with the customer’s question.
 They were sure that the carrier would love the freight move.
 They were also confident that the carrier could combine the freight move with the customer’s St. Charles Trading, Inc. order on the same trailer for delivery together.

-After some brief collaboration between the St. Charles Trading sales representative and the preferred carrier, a solution had been reached.
-The customer would continue to place their St. Charles Trading, Inc. PO’s with their customer service representative as normal.
+After some brief collaboration between the St. Charles Trading sales representative and the preferred carrier, a solution was reached.
+The customer would continue to place their St. Charles Trading, Inc. POs with their customer service representative as normal.
 If they had an outside shipment that they would like delivered on the same trailer, they would pass along the pickup details.
 St. Charles Trading, Inc. would loop in the preferred carrier and, come delivery day, all items would be at the customer ready to be unloaded.

-Solution Implemented
+Freight Solution Implemented

 The customer no longer had to spend the time or money to secure a carrier for this non-St. Charles Trading material.
 For a nominal freight charge, SCT’s preferred carrier would make all the arrangements with the outside supplier and deliver the material on the same truck as the customer’s St. Charles Trading, Inc. order.
 One email to St. Charles Trading, Inc., and two orders would arrive at their designated dock at the same time.